Statistically Valid Post-Deployment Monitoring Should Be Standard for AI-Based Digital Health

-\paragraph{OP: \secLabelScarcity{}} Evaluating the hypothesis test requires post-deployment ground truth labels, however these are costly and time-consuming to obtain.
+\paragraph{OP: \secLabelScarcity{}} Evaluating the hypothesis test requires post-deployment ground truth labels; however, these are costly and time-consuming to obtain.
 To mitigate this, we need new approaches for surrogate models to approximate the true label $y$ in both pre- and post-deployment settings, building on the foundation of surrogate endpoints established in clinical trials~\cite{prentice1989surrogate}.
 In healthcare machine learning, surrogate labels are often derived from data correlated with clinical outcomes, such as billing codes~\cite{hripcsak2014using}, lab results~\cite{yu2018predicting}, or earlier outcomes like 30-day readmission used in place of 90-day outcomes~\cite{liu2018reliable}.
 Alternatively, surrogate labels can be generated from combinations of weak sources—heuristics, knowledge bases, or auxiliary models~\cite{ratner2017snorkel, wang2019weak}.
 While practical in label-scarce settings, these proxies may introduce noise or degrade over time, limiting their reliability~\cite{songLearningNoisyLabels2022, hagmannValidityProblemsClinical2023, zhouBriefIntroductionWeakly2018}.
 This can be formulated as a regression problem $y = J\left(\mathbf{s},\mathbf{c}, \hat{y}\right) + \epsilon_i$, where $\hat{y}$ is model's prediction, $y$ is a label, $\epsilon_i$ is the residual noise, and $J$ represents the function approximated by the surrogate model. $J$ can be estimated by the Prediction Aided by Surrogate Training (PAST) algorithm \cite{xiaPredictionAidedSurrogate2024}.
 Beyond surrogate modeling, this setting motivates new directions in label-efficient hypothesis testing—an area that remains underexplored.
-For example, Li et al.~\cite{li2022label} propose a ``bimodal" query strategy for active labeling of samples in two-sample tests.
+For example, Li et al.~\cite{li2022label, li2024active, li2024advanced} propose a query strategies for active labeling of samples in two-sample tests.
 They show this preserves validity and enhances test power under label constraints.

 In this section, we present two complementary approaches to monitoring model performance, each framed as a two-sample hypothesis test.
 Subsection~\ref{sec:monitor_performance_score} introduces a test for monitoring changes in the model's performance score, while Subsection~\ref{sec:monitor_prediction_correctness} describes a test for monitoring shifts in the distribution of prediction correctness.